Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 * Select the Azure AD Service.
 * In the left hand menu, select **Application Registrations**.
 * Select **New Registration**.
   * In the **Name** section, enter a meaningful application name.
-This name will be displayed to users of the app, for example `Azure Search OpenAI Demo API`.
+This name will be displayed to users of the app, for example `Azure Search OpenAI Chat API`.
   * Under **Supported account types**, select **Accounts in this organizational directory only**.
 * Select **Register** to create the application
 * In the app's registration screen, find the **Application (client) ID**.